 There are dozens of factors that can impact your voice, even medicine can have some adverse effects.
 We made a comprehensive list of factors which impact how you sound on your podcast and you can review this on 13 vocal tips for podcasters – sound PRO for free and get more listeners

 Always do a final quality check before publishing.
 Listen through your final .mp3 file before submitting to podcast directories and make sure nothing was missed in the editing process.

-This is a short tip but extremely important.
+This is a short tip, but extremely important.
 Avoid haste and editing and publishing in the last minute.
 Eventually, you will publish something sounding bad or unedited properly.
-Always find time for final quality check.
+Always find time for the final quality check.

 Part 7.
 Engagement – work to engage your audience to get more loyal and returning listeners